hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/ServerProtocol.md

-# TLS and HTTP/2
+# Server protocol

 @Metadata {
     @PageImage(purpose: icon, source: "logo")
 }

-Adding support for TLS and HTTP/2 upgrades.
+Support for TLS and HTTP2 upgrades

 ## Overview

 By default a Hummingbird application runs with a HTTP/1.1 server.
-The Hummingbird comes with additional libraries that allow you to change this to leverage TLS, HTTP/2 and WebSockets.
-WebSocket upgrade handling is covered in <doc:WebSocketServerUpgrade>.
+The Hummingbird comes with additional libraries that allow you to change this to use TLS, HTTP2 and WebSockets

 ### Setting server protocol